stanislavHamara/dependency-injection-kata-series/kata1.md

 Perform deduplication of static dependencies (be careful)

-### Task 3: Add a command line option to switch between patterns
+### Task 3: Use a command line option to switch between patterns

 We have provided three patterns for you to try.
 Unfortunately we only hooked one up!

-Please could you add a command line option to switch between these (do not use a container... yet!).
+Please could you use the command-line option `pattern` to switch between these (do not use a container... yet!)?